-The South Bay’s industrial vacancy rate narrowed in the first quarter, slipping to 0.8 percent from 1.1 percent in the prior quarter and compared with 1.9 percent in the year-earlier period.
-Class A rents grew a bit, hitting 82 cents a square foot compared with 77 cents in the fourth quarter of last year.
-More than 2.1 million square feet were sold or leased.
-There were 2.1 million square feet under construction.
+The South Bay’s industrial vacancy rate increased slightly in the fourth quarter, growing to 1.1 percent from 0.8 percent the prior quarter, and compared with 1.9 percent in the year-earlier period.
+Class A rents grew a fraction, hitting 77 cents a square foot compared with 74 cents in the third.
+More than 2 million square feet were sold or leased.
+There were 1.13 million square feet under construction.

 For reprint and licensing requests for this article, CLICK HERE.